 - Laboratory costs

 The average price of dental implants in the area and other factors will also be considered.
-National averages for the price of a dental implant typically range from about $1,000 to $3,000; however, as noted above, the total cost of dental implant procedures is ultimately dependent on your unique treatment plan and the variety of factors that need to be taken into account.
+The total cost of dental implant procedures is ultimately dependent on your unique treatment plan and the variety of factors that need to be taken into account.
 Dr. Ciampi prides himself on offering very competitive rates for his dental implant procedures, and all costs will be discussed with you in detail before your treatment.

 Are There Alternatives to Dental Implants?